jimshowalter/architecture-enforcer/README.md

 The Problem objects for illegal references have a detail field that presents the same information in a more human-readable format:

 type com.jimandlisa.app.one.App1 in component 'App One' in layer 'App' depth 1 refers to type com.jimandlisa.app.two.App2 in component 'App Two' in layer 'App' depth 1

+By default, the unresolved-types output file name is "unresolved_types.txt", and the illegal-references output file name is "illegal_references.txt".
+These can be overridden with the -U and -I options, respectively.

 Notes: